otabut/PowerXaaS/docs/http-server-commands.md

 ### Start

-Just start PowerXaaS.ps1 with IP address and port number.
-For logging purpose, you can choose between console output, log file or custom logging function (write code in Start-PXCustomLogging.ps1)
+Just start PowerXaaS.ps1 with IP address and port number as parameters.

+For logging purpose, you can choose between console output, log file or custom logging function (write your own code in Start-PXCustomLogging.ps1)

 ### Pause